 A regular contributor to Constantine Cannon’s Antitrust Today blog, Ankur writes on domestic and international antitrust issues, including the American Airlines-US Airways merger, the EU’s possible embrace of umbrella liability for price-fixing cases, and settlements of pharmaceutical patent infringement lawsuits.

 Ankur is a graduate of the New York University School of Law.
 He holds a B.A. from Columbia University, where he majored in Economics and minored in Computer Science.
-He was named to Global Competition Review’s Who’s Who Legal: Competition – Future Leaders 2017 and to the New York Metro Super Lawyers list in 2017, 2016, 2015 and 2014.
+He has been named to Global Competition Review’s Who’s Who Legal: Competition – Future Leaders and to the New York Metro Super Lawyers list since 2014.

 Ankur is admitted to practice in New York State, the United States District Courts for the Eastern and Southern Districts of New York, and the United States Courts of Appeals for the Second and Ninth Circuits.